-• Wipe the inside of the air cleaner filter housing and the cover with a damp cloth.
+When replacing the air filter, wipe the inside of the air cleaner housing and the cover with a damp cloth.

-After installing a new air cleaner, make sure the air cleaner cover is seated in the housing and latch the clips.
+After installing a new air cleaner filter, make sure the air cleaner cover is seated in the housing and latch the clips \triangle .